undwad/conf0/README.md

 ## LINUX

-conf0 depends on avahi (ubuntu 13 by default only misses **livavahi-ui-dev** that can be installed with apt-get).
+conf0 depends on avahi (ubuntu 13 by default only misses **libavahi-ui-dev** that can be installed with apt-get).

 also conf0 depends on *lua5.2* and *liblua5.2* that can be installed with apt-get.